 It’s somewhere in between an hour and an hour and a half from us in Charleston, and located about 15 minutes-ish from our favorite small town in WV: Fayetteville.
 No matter which route you take to get to the there, you can’t avoid at least a few miles of gravel roads.
 And we love that about the place.
 We love how remote it is.
 It always feels like you’re on “Confluence Time” out there- no city noises, just birds chirping, bugs buzzing, and dogs barking.
 Couples usually have their ceremony on the Cheri Bluff, a giant rock protruding out of the mountainside.
 It’s a truly gorgeous spot to exchange vows.
 Then guests just walk back up the hill for the cocktail hour and reception, and often head back down the opposite side of the hill for some fun barn after-partying.

 We’ve worked at the Confluence Resort many times over the years as wedding photographers.
 The resort is large, so getting from one photo location to the next can require a little bit of time.
 Luckily, the staff for this venue provides transportation to quickly move from locations.
 The overlook ceremony location can be tricky with its variable lighting conditions, but experienced West Virginia wedding photographers should have no problem.

-There is a pond and a barn located close to the tent reception area and those spots tend to yield good results for those looking for rustic or outdoorsy wedding portraits.
+There is a pond and an old barn located close to the reception area and those spots tend to yield good results for those looking for rustic or outdoorsy wedding portraits.

 The secluded nature of this venue also makes it a great destination for couples looking to elope.
 Luxuriously modern-yet-rustic cottages here make great settings for intimate ceremonies.
 Couples who like to be even closer to nature can also hike some of the resort’s 300+ acres to find the perfect spot to say their vows.